akashchakroborty/devConnector/README.md

 # DevConnector

 > Small social network app built with the MERN stack.
+This application is hosted in heroku.

 ## Quick Start